 Attendance is important.
 Only three absences are allowed during the year the student is attending Confirmation classes.

-The Faith Formation office is closed Sundays, Mondays and holidays.
+The Faith Formation office is closed Sundays, Mondays and holidays when classes are in session.

 Mrs. Lillian Cervantes, DRE